 Each year the District's General Fund expenses are subtracted from spending authority.
 The resulting number is termed unspent balance.
 State law requires that unspent balance be more than zero.
 The District's unspent balance had been declining for many years, through June 30, 2009, but increased to \$15.5 million as of June 30, 2012, due to the budget reduction plan enacted for the FY 2010-11 school year and other factors as well.
-The District's unspent balance declined slightly to \$15.4 million as of June 30, 2013.
+The District continues to make efforts to maintain a healthy positive unspent balance.